biolink/biolink-model/docs/index.md

  * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical entity that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
 Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [associated with](associated_with.md) - Expresses a relationship between two named things where the relationship is typically generated statistically (though not in all cases), and is weaker than its child, 'correlated with', but stronger than its parent, 'related to'.
+     * [associated with decreased likelihood of](associated_with_decreased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is less probable.
+     * [associated with increased likelihood of](associated_with_increased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is more probable.
+     * [associated with likelihood of](associated_with_likelihood_of.md) - Expresses a relationship between two named things wh1ere the relationship is typically generated statistically and the state or fact of something is probable.
      * [associated with resistance to](associated_with_resistance_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of resistance to treatment by the chemical.
      * [associated with sensitivity to](associated_with_sensitivity_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of sensitivity to treatment by the chemical.
      * [correlated with](correlated_with.md) - holds between any two named thing entities.
 For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.